candrholdings/reactnative-crypto-demo/README.md

      )
      ```

-2. Add a decryption method to Swift class
+2. Implements the decryption method in Swift
-  1. Open `CryptoProvider.swift`
+  1. We will implement a `decrypt` method by using `CommonCrypto`
-  2. Add the following code inside the class
+  2. Add the following code to the file `CryptoProvider.swift`
      ```swift
      @objc func decrypt(base64CipherText: String, secret: String, callback: RCTResponseSenderBlock) -> Void {
        guard !secret.isEmpty